 Because of the processing required, these VIs will not work when targetting to the NXT.
 Instead they require the program to be run on the computer (i.e. Main Application Instance).

-NOTE: If you have installed ROBOLAB for LabVIEW, you do not need to install this – it is already installed and in your Add-ons palette.
+NOTE: If you have installed ROBOLAB for LabVIEW, you will have an early version installed and in your Add-ons palette.

-To install the Image Processing vis, follow the following steps:
+To install the most recent version of the Image Processing vis, follow the following steps:

 - Unzip the library.